+Also available on the main level is the reserve collection.
 Los Medanos College has on reserve copies of all general education books for student use.
-The books are available for limited check out and use in the center during normal operating hours.
+The books are available for limited check out and use in the Library during normal operating hours.
 The general education book reserve system is designed to meet the needs of students who cannot otherwise afford to purchase required books for general education.